EchterAlsFake/Porn_Fetch/README/STATUS.md

   - [] Fix UI flickering and loading issues

 # Graphical User Interace
+- [x] Entirely reworked progressbar system
+- [x] Progressbars are now dynamically generated instead of hardcoded
+- [x] Fixed thumbnails entirely
+- [x] You can now double-click a thumbnail to view it separately
+- [x] Fixed total progress in general
+- [x] Fix XNXX progress reporting
+- [x] Upgrade Python version from 3.11 -> 3.13
+- [x] Fix tools section layout
 - [] Allow for direct video downloading instead of manually selecting in the tree widget
 - [] Support Thumbnail when navigating with Arrow keys
-- [] Fix XNXX progress reporting
 - [] Change Icons
 - [] Fix TypeError: Incoming markup is of an invalid type: None.
 Markup must be a string, a bytestring, or an open filehandle.
 - [] Fix and improve the CLI
-- [] Implement transition animations for the Stacked Widget
+- [] ~~Implement transition animations for the Stacked Widget~~
 - [] Improve tree widget range selection and make it finally intuitive lol
 - [] Splash screen loading animation? (maybe idk yet)
 - [] Publish translation strings on Crowdin
 - [] Allow for font size change
 - [] Optional processing delay for every video
-- [x] Upgrade Python version from 3.11 -> 3.13
-- [] Fix tools section layout
 - [] Fix tabbing
 - [] Fix keyboard shortcuts

 # Other stuff
+- [x] Add spankbang back into the project
 - [] Automatic model download of new videos [#78](https://github.com/EchterAlsFake/Porn_Fetch/issues/78)
 - [] Allow for more parameters when starting Porn Fetch [#77](https://github.com/EchterAlsFake/Porn_Fetch/issues/77)
 - [] Allow for Video IDs as the filename [#76](https://github.com/EchterAlsFake/Porn_Fetch/issues/76)